 Here’s a Crockpot Vegetable Beef Soup to curl up with when you’re craving something cozy, comforting, and healthy too.

 - Chuck Roast.
 Boneless chuck roast is the ideal choice for this soup, as it will become tender during cooking.
-While browning the meat adds an extra step to this recipe, it is well worth it.
-The meat will develop an incredibly flavorful and delicious exterior.
 You can also use beef stew meat in this recipe.
 See below for more tips on selecting beef for this soup.

 - Beef Broth.
 Beef broth gives this soup liquid and helps flavor and tenderize the meat.
 Using low sodium beef broth will keep your soup from becoming too salty.

 - Tomato Sauce + Paste.
+How do you make vegetable soup taste delicious?
+These two ingredients are the answer!
 Tomato sauce and paste are an easy way to make vegetable soup taste even better and give it deep flavor.

 - Worcestershire.
-For a rich, savory note that gives the soup broth complexity.
+For a rich, savory vegetable beef soup broth.

 - Seasoning.
 A pinch of salt, pepper, oregano, and smoked paprika is the perfect combination of spices for vegetable beef soup.
 The smoked paprika gives it an especially robust flavor.